Chinatown, Boston: Urban policies

 One of the major difficulties facing Boston's Chinatown is the issue of gentrification.
 Construction of new housing and the repair of existing housing may occur, but if rental and purchase prices increase, existing residents will be displaced.
 As property prices rising, the demographics of an area may change, and this partly explains why Chinatown is seeing more and more non-Asians and white residents.

 Chinatown faces several major issues including: the upkeep of houses, keeping trash off the streets, and keeping the place up to date.
 With parts of Chinatown looking like they are falling apart, it almost implies a historical struggle for survival.
 According to Kairos Shen, a planner for the Boston Redevelopment Authority (BRA), "the fact that so many Asians — roughly 5,000 residents, according to US Census data, with the vast majority of them Chinese —– still call Chinatown home is no accident, resulting from a decades-long effort by the city to find a right balance between providing affordable housing and encouraging development projects aimed at revitalizing the neighborhood."
 The idea for Chinatown is to provide more affordable housing to make it seem less gentrified.
 There are already a number of projects that have been worked on and are still being built.

 Long time residents fear that they may lose their homes due to construction.
 One of the main goals of urban policy is to create and sustain businesses in Chinatown so that residents have a place to work.
 In 2010, The Barr Foundation granted Sustainable Chinatown $100,000 for a community led effort to "green" local businesses, in partnership with the Boston Redevelopment Authority, the city, and the Asian American Civic Association (AACA).
 The effort was intended as a "project to help Chinatown businesses address the issues of rising energy, water, and solid waste management costs by providing practical and affordable solutions to help business owners save money and reduce environmental impacts, while building long term sustainable business expertise capacity in the community."

 Community involvement and programs in Chinatown help jobs and community organizations.
 As of October 2014, many Boston residents, including Chinatown residents, received aid for jobs and support.
 As referenced by the BRA, "All told more than 200 Boston residents will receive job training under these grants."
 Many places and businesses in Chinatown received funding through this grant.
 The AACA received $50,000 and the Boston Chinatown Neighborhood Center (BCNC) received $50,000 as well.
 Additionally, the YMCA, which many Chinatown residents use, received $50,000.
 Many projects have been and are still in works in Chinatown, such as the 120 Kingston Street development (240 units), the Hong Kok House at 11-31 Essex Street (75 assisted living units), Kensington Place at 659-679 Washington Street (390 units and retail space), and Parcel 24 on Hudson Street (345 units), among others.
-However, not all of these units will be affordable for Asian Americans.